arpitmathur2412/arpitmathur2412.github.io/_posts/2024-04-22-post-docker-deployment.md

 └── server/
 ```

+The client folder contains the ReactJs frontend code and the server folder contains the NodeJs backend code.

 ### 2. Create a Dockerfile for each of the services.

   #### 2.1 Dockerfile for ReactJs server at path client/Dockerfile